jbloomlab/multiplet_freq/peerj_rebuttal_letter.md

 Both reviewers have a few comments that should be straightforward to address.

-### *Response*
-*Text*
+*Response:
+Thank you for the careful reviews of the paper, and sorry for the long delay in submitting the revision.
+The delay was due to other intervening non-scientific factors.*

 ## Reviewer 1 (Eric Brenner) comments

 ### Basic reporting
 - On line 99, “results” should be singular: “result”.
 Other than that, the writing was easy to read, and I did not notice any other grammar or spelling mistakes.

+*Response:
+Thanks for catching this typo, it is has been corrected.*

 - Paragraph starting on line 37.
 Another strong argument for using unequal proportions of cell types when assessing the accuracy of a scRNA-seq technique is that it is more representative of what you’d find inside of an organism.
 When working with blood or a tissue containing multiple cell types, it’s unlikely that those cell types will exists in equal proportions.
 Make sure to emphasize this at some point.

+*Response:
+This is a good point.
+I have added a sentence explaining that in naturally occurring mixtures of cells of different types (such as blood or tissue), the different cell types will usually be present at unequal proportions.*

 - At some point in the Introduction is important to make it clear that other people have intentionally used unequal proportions of cell types in QC analysis of an scRNA-seq technique.
-For example, see Figure 2F of Rosenberg et al, 2017 (https://www.biorxiv.org/content/biorxiv/early/2017/02/02/105163.full.pdf).
+For example, see Figure 2F of [Rosenberg et al, 2017](https://www.biorxiv.org/content/biorxiv/early/2017/02/02/105163.full.pdf).
 However, your work is novel in that it provides a detailed explanation of how to calculate the multiplet frequency in these scenarios.

+*Response:
+STILL NEEDED*

 - Lines 44-47.
 Give some brief detail about the Poisson distribution for readers who may not be familiar with it.

+*Response:
+I have added text explaining that the Poisson distribution is accurate when cells are loaded into droplets randomly and independently.*

 - A figure with diagrams showing how the scRNA-seq techniques work may be helpful to some readers.

+*Response:
+Given the wealth of different scRNA-seq techniques that can lead to Poisson loading, I have decided against trying to illustrate them graphically.
+I agree that such diagrams are useful, but they are present in most of the references cited in the Introduction.
+My expectation is that this paper will be of interest primarily to experts who are already familiar with the basics of scRNA-seq and/or have read some of the references that explain these methods.*

 - Instead of calling R code from within Python (which only works for Python 2 and not Python 3, as far as I know) it would be best to just provide two scripts for readers to choose from that each contain the whole analysis pipeline with one script written purely in Python (no R code) and another purely written in R.

+*Response:
+This is a good idea.
+We have now provided two separate Juypter notebooks, one that performs the calculations purely in R, and one that performs the calculations purely in Python.*

 ### Experimental design
 - See my previous comment regarding the Rosenberg et al paper.

 - How closely do you expect the number of cells per droplet to follow a Poisson distribution?
 From my understanding of microfluidics devices, there would be some upper limit to how many cells could physically fit into a single droplet.
 This concern may be negligible statistically, but it should still be addressed.

 ### Validity of the findings